ShiroTohu/MinecraftWireGuardGuide/README.md

  - [Separated Network Configuration]()

 ### Recommended Configuration
 This is the recommended configuration where we have the load distributed against three different computers.
+You are less likely to run into any performance issues with this setup.
 <p align="center">
   <img src="./img/topologies/Diagram1.JPG" width="650px"/>
 </p>